bjornedstrom/elliptic-curve-chemistry-set/README.md

 - Point decompressing.
 - Completely trivial code for arithmetic in GF(p).
 - Some code for ECDH.
-- Some code for ECDSA.
+- Some code for ECDSA including breaking ECDSA in case it's misused.

 ## License